cander76/stat386-projects/_posts/2022-08-02-first-blog.md

 # Real Example

 Now let's do a real example from the mtcars dataset!
-For this example, I am interested in seeing the correlations between 3 variables: weight, mpg, and transmission.
-To add a 3rd variable, I am going to add “color” to the aes argument and make it discrete so I can easily change the legend.
+For this example, I am interested in seeing the correlation between three variables: weight, mpg, and transmission.
+To add a third variable, I am going to add “color” to the aes argument and make it discrete so I can easily change the legend.
 I am also going to add labels to my plot using the labs() command.
 More of what you can add to this argument can be found using the command

 ```?labs```